 The Board of Trustees (the "Board") is elected by the public and it has the authority to make decisions, appoint administrators and managers, and significantly influence operations.
 It also has the primary accountability for fiscal matters.
 Therefore, the District is a financial reporting entity as defined by the Governmental Accounting Standards Board ("GASB") in its Statement No. 14, "The Financial Reporting Entity."
-There are no component units included within the reporting entity.
+See footnote III.V. for a detailed explanation of the Eastland ISD Public Facilities Corporation treated as a blended component unit.